FAQs on Translator Gator Pilot 2

 What am I supposed to do?

-There are four components of the game:
+There are four tasks of the game:

 - Translate disaster related words/phrases from pre-defined English to 22 languages, including national/official languages and local languages of the 11 countries;